 - How To Manage Notification on Apple Watch

-Not Seeing Your Message Notifications on Lock Screen or in Notification Center With iOS 12+?
+Not Seeing Your Message Notifications on Lock Screen or in Notification Center With iPadOS or iOS 12+?

-iOS 12 introduces this notification grouping to cut down on the clutter and chaos of individual notifications filling up your Lock Screen or Notification Center.
+iOS and iPadOS (for 12+) introduces this notification grouping to cut down on the clutter and chaos of individual notifications filling up your Lock Screen or Notification Center.

 Luckily opening your notification stacks is really easy!